andrewrk/node-yawl/README.md

 which you do not know the total size until the message is completely sent.
 Defaults to `false`.

+If you set this to `true` be sure to handle the `streamMessage` event.
+Even if you are not interested in a particular message you must consume the stream.

 #### wss.setMaxFrameSize(value)

 `Number`.
 Maximum number of bytes acceptable for non-fragmented messages.
+Defaults to 8MB.

 If a client attempts to transmit a larger message, the connection is closed according to the specification.
 Valid messages are buffered.
 Text messages